 Step 3: Check for license problems and resolve them

 Go to Azure Active Directory > Groups, and find the group that licenses were assigned to.

-On the group pane, select Licenses.
-The notification on top of the pane shows that there are 10 users that licenses couldn't be assigned to.
+On the group page, select Licenses.
+The notification on top of the page shows that there are 10 users that licenses couldn't be assigned to.
 Open it to see a list of all users in a licensing error state for this group.

 The Failed assignments column tells us that both product licenses couldn't be assigned to the users.
 The Top reason for failure column contains the cause of the failure.
 In this case, it's Conflicting service plans.

-Select a user to open the Licenses pane.
-This pane shows all licenses that are currently assigned to the user.
+Select a user to open the user's Licenses page.
+This page shows all licenses that are currently assigned to the user.
 In this example, the user has the Office 365 Enterprise E1 license that was inherited from the Kiosk users group.
 This conflicts with the E3 license that the system tried to apply from the HR Department group.
 As a result, none of the licenses from that group has been assigned to the user.

 To solve this conflict, remove the user from the Kiosk users group.
 After Azure AD processes the change, the HR Department licenses are correctly assigned.

-To learn more about the feature set for license management through groups, see the following articles:
+To learn more about the feature set for license assignment using groups, see the following articles:

 - What is group-based licensing in Azure Active Directory?